SamwelOpiyo/terraform_gcp_gke/README.md

 Call the module in your terraform script as follows:

 ## Create Variables block.

-(Just a sample, you can create it with all module variables.
-This illustration only uses the compulsory variables.)
+Just a sample, you can add more variables while referring to [Module Environment Variables/Terraform Variables](#module-environment-variablesterraform-variables) above for guidance.
+This illustration only uses the compulsory variables.

 ```
 variable "region" {